 The minor in Industrial Design will expose students to the field of industrial design, allowing them to better work on multidisciplinary teams where design is a central element.
-This minor will provide interested students from other disciplines at Georgia Tech accelerated access to the graduate program in Industrial Design.
+This minor will provide interested students from other disciplines at Georgia Tech accelerated access to both the undergraduate and graduate programs in Industrial Design.
 The minor has three main objectives related to knowledge, skills, and application:

 - provide students with foundational knowledge of industrial design,